LambdaLabs/lambda-docs/docs/education/linux-usage/air-gapped-lambda-stack.md

   the "connected system") that you can use to:
     - Download the Lambda Stack repository.
     - Copy the repository to a USB stick.
-- A USB stick (USB drive or thumb drive) with a capacity of at least 8 GiB.
+- An 8 GiB or larger USB stick (USB drive or thumb drive).
 The USB stick should be formatted with an `ext4` filesystem.

-This guide assumes you already have Ubuntu installed on your air-gapped system and only seek to install Lambda Stack.
+This guide assumes you already have Ubuntu installed on the air-gapped system.
 This guide also assumes that you know how to mount and unmount filesystems.

 ## Download the complete Lambda Stack repository

-1. On the connected system, install `apt-mirror` by running the following command in a terminal:
+1. On the connected system, install `apt-mirror` by running the following
+   command:

     ```bash
     sudo apt update && sudo apt -y install apt-mirror
     ```

-1. Run the following command to configure `apt-mirror` to download the Lambda Stack repository:
+1. Configure `apt-mirror` to download the Lambda Stack repository by running:

     ```bash
     cat <<EOF | sudo tee /etc/apt/mirror.list